If you are active on social media, chances are you have experienced omnichannel marketing.

-This experience is a small example of what it’s like when there’s no omnichannel marketing strategy in place.
+This is an example of what the customer experience is like when there’s an omnichannel marketing strategy in place.

 What is Omnichannel Marketing?

 Omnichannel marketing is the process used by marketers to create, streamline, and deploy a flawless customer experience across all portals and marketing channels.

 You can think of omnichannel marketing as the business code of conduct that all in-person and online interactions need to follow.

 It is all about the integration of automation tools to streamline the customer journey.